 There are plenty of things to do in Mahone Bay, and you can easily visit the town before or after exploring Lunenburg.

-Just a short drive from Lunenburg, Mahone Bay is a beautiful town that’s known for its three historic churches along the waterfront.
+Just a 10-minute drive from Lunenburg, Mahone Bay is known for its three historic waterfront churches and small-town charm.
+Browse the shops, grab a beer at Saltbox Brewing, and enjoy the relaxed pace.

 Where to Stay in Lunenburg